-Field Description Field Status Displays the status of the ALMS connection For MSCI: Success - Device successfully contacted ALMS during its latest communication.
+Field Description Status Displays the status of the ALMS connection For MSCI: Success - Device successfully contacted ALMS during its latest communication.
 Disabled - ALMS communications are disabled.
 (Appears when the AirLink Management Service drop-down menu is set to Disable.)
-[ALEOS] Waiting for connectivity - This transitory status appears when the device is in Connect-on-traffic mode and is trying to connect to the network for an ALMS check-in.
+[ALEOS] Waiting for connectivity - This transitory status appears when the device is in Connection-traffic mode and is trying to connect to the network for an ALMS check-in.
+(See Always on connection on page 87.)
 When the device connects to the network, the ALMS check-in is sent and the status changes to Success or an error message, if there is a problem with the connection.
-For a list of MSCI error messages, see page 622.
+For a list of MSCI error messages, see page 561.
 For LWM2M: Bootstrap: In Progress [(n)] - date - Router is contacting the ALMS bootstrap server to get the ALMS server address and corresponding credentials.
 Bootstrap: Success [(n)] - date - The ALMS server address and credentials has been provisioned.
-Bootstrap: Failure [(n)] - date - Failed to contact the bootstrap server Registration: In Progress [(n)] - date - Router is contacting the ALMS server to register.
-Registration: In Progress [(n)] - date - Router has successfully registered on the ALMS server.
-Registration: Pailure [(n)] - date - Router has successfully registered on the ALMS server.
-Registration Update: In Progress [(n)] - date - Router is contacting the ALMS server to refresh its registration.
-Registration Update: Success [(n)] - date - Router is contacting the ALMS server to refresh its registration update: Failure [(n)] - date - Router is authenticating (ALMS or ALMS bootstrap).
+Bootstrap: Failure [(n)] - date - Router is contacting the ALMS server to register.
+Registration: In Progress [(n)] - date - Router is contacting the ALMS server to register.
+Registration: Failure [(n)] - date - Router has successfully registered on the ALMS server.
+Registration Update: In Progress [(n)] - date - Router is contacting the ALMS server to refresh its registration Update: In Progress [(n)] - date - Router is contacting the ALMS server to refresh its registration Update: Failure [(n)] - date - Router is authenticating (ALMS or ALMS bootstrap).
 Authentication: In Progress [(n)] - date - Router is authenticating (ALMS or ALMS bootstrap).
-Authentication: Failure [(n)] - date - Router failed to authenticate (ALMS or ALMS bootstrap).
-Notify: Sent - date - Router has successfully sent notifications to the ALMS server.
-Notify: Sent - date - Router failed to send notifications to the ALMS server.
-Notify: Failure - date - Router failed to send notifications to the ALMS server.
-Notify: Failure - date - Router failed Connect or If the registration update is requested using the Connect button. (n): is optional and represents the retry attempt number. n is between 1 and 5 date: is the Greenwich Mean Time of the last status update.
-The Connect button enables you to manually connect an AirLink router to ALMS.
+Authentication: Pailure [(n)] - date - Router failed to refresh registration Authentication: Pailure [(n)] - date - Router failed to authenticate (ALMS or ALMS bootstrap).
+Notify: Failure - date - Router has successfully sent notifications to the ALMS server.
+Notify: Failure - date - Router has successfully sent notifications to the ALMS server.
+Notify: Failure - date - Router has rejected the latest notifications sent by the device Connect The Connect button enables you to manually connect an AirLink router to ALMS.
 This may be useful for troubleshooting the connection between the platform and the remote device and confirming that AAF scripts or jobs created are executing as expected on ALMS.